MiDevenKnow/Scrabble/README.md

 # Scrabble

-The aim of the game is to spell words more and higher valued words than your opponent.
+The aim of the game is to spell more and higher valued words than your opponent.
 Each letter has a value as shown below.
 A player's score for a word is calculated by using these values.
 The words.txt file is used to validate words.